manishrps/mslearn-dp100/instructions/10-create-batch-service.md

 3. Then read the notes in the notebook, running each code cell in turn.
 To run each cell select and click on **Run** on the menu

+   **Note**: While running the cells, you might get an error saying **Datastore.upload** is deprecated.
+Ignore it and carry on with running the next cells.

 4. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.